turbulette/turbulette/README.md

 }
 ```

-!!! info
 Note that we *extend* the type `Query` because Turbulette already defines it.
 The same goes for `Mutation` type

 ### 4: Add a resolver